 Interpretation and explanation

 How can we help humans understand the features and representational strategies that black-box machine learning algorithms discover?
 To what extent do these strategies reflect abstractions that we already have names for?

 Compositionality and modularity are core features of representational systems in language, software and biology.
-But what problem do compositional representations actually solve?
+How do they arise, and what function do they serve?
 Can we use descriptions of abstract compositional structure in one domain (e.g. language) to learn modular representations in another (e.g. vision)?

 Collaboration graph trivia: My Erdős number is at most three (J Andreas to R Kleinberg to L Lovász to P Erdős).
 My Kevin Bacon number (and consequently my Erdős-Bacon number) remains lamentably undefined, but my Kevin Knight number (it's a thing) is one.
 I have never starred in a film with Kevin Knight.
 Noam Chomsky is my great-great-grand-advisor (J Andreas to D Klein to C Manning to J Bresnan to N Chomsky).